C0de-N1nja/C0de-N1nja/README.md

 ## About Me

-Final year Computer Science student with a focus on cybersecurity.
-Currently learning penetration testing, network security, and system administration through hands-on practice and formal training.
+A proactive final year Computer Science student with a deep-seated passion for cybersecurity.
+I am actively honing my skills in penetration testing, network security, and system administration through a combination of formal training and rigorous hands-on practice.
+My journey includes completing numerous challenges and learning paths on platforms like TryHackMe to build practical, real-world experience.

-**Current Learning:**
-- CCNA & RHCSA courses at Corvit Systems, Lahore
-- Practical cybersecurity on TryHackMe platform
-- Ethical hacking methodologies and tools
+I am eager to apply my growing skills in a professional environment and contribute to building robust and secure digital solutions.

 **Interests:** Penetration testing, network security, digital forensics, OSINT